-The Group applies ASC 718 to account for its share-based payments.
+The Group applies ASC 718 ("ASC 718") Compensation-Stock Compensation to account for its share-based payments.
 In accordance with ASC 718, the Group determines whether an award should be classified and accounted for as a liability award or an equity award.
-All of the Group's share-based awards to employees and non-employee service providers were classified as equity awards.